Workers have ‘nowhere to hide’ as unemployment permeates the economy.

 Mr. Cuomo’s announcement on face coverings came at a briefing during which he also announced that 752 more people had died of the virus in New York.
 In New Jersey, officials reported 351 additional deaths, and in Connecticut, the death toll rose by 197.
 There, Gov. Ned Lamont attributed the sharp increase to a new batch of fatalities being officially tied to the virus.

-Mr. Lamont stopped short of saying he would require face coverings in public as Mr. Cuomo had, but said that he planned to issue an order “strongly” advising Connecticut residents to wear masks in crowds and stores.
 “This is the way that we are going to get this virus behind us sooner and get everyone back to work as soon as we possibly can,” he said.

 A new federal program to help small businesses weather the coronavirus pandemic is running out of money and falling short in the industries and states most battered by the crisis, risking waves of bankruptcies and millions of additional unemployed workers.